The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Numerical validation

-In the second row of \cref{fig:simulation_quadratics}, we duplicate the settings of the first row, except plot iterations on a log scale as in \cref{fig:demo_rand_trajectories}.
-Here, we also show a hand-tuned version of RHB with piecewise constant parameter $\rho$.
-Every time $\rho$ is changed, we re-initialize the algorithm by setting $x_{t-1}=x_t$ When the error is large compared to the noise level, the algorithm matches Nesterov's lower bound \eqref{eq:nesterov_lowerbound}, which is the lower bound associated with this particular function that holds for any algorithm when $t < d$.
-When the error is small compared to the noise level, the algorithm matches the asymptotic lower bound (slope of $-1/2$) described in \cref{sec:background,sec:verif_asymptotic_bound}.\footnote{The lower bound is $1/t$ for the squared error, hence $1/\sqrt{t}$ for the error, which appears as a line of slope $-1/2$ on the log-log scale of \cref{fig:simulation_quadratics}, bottom row.}
+In the second row of \cref{fig:simulation_quadratics}, we use the same settings as the first row, except iterations are plotted on a log scale as in \cref{fig:demo_rand_trajectories}.
+We also show a hand-tuned version of RHB with piecewise constant $r$.\footnote{We use a hand-tuned schedule to illustrate our results; more systematic scheduling methods have been proposed, such as the \textsc{restart+slowdown} method in \cite{cohen2018}.} Whenever $r$ is changed, we re-initialize the algorithm via $x^{t-1}=x^t$.
+In the transient phase, the hand-tuned RHB matches Nesterov's lower bound \eqref{eq:nesterov_lowerbound}.
+In the stationary phase, it matches the asymptotic lower bound (slope of $-1/2$) described in \cref{sec:background}.\footnote{The lower bound is $1/t$ for the squared error, hence $1/\sqrt{t}$ for the error, which appears as a line of slope $-1/2$ on the log-log scale of \cref{fig:simulation_quadratics}, bottom row.}